manastalukdar/manastalukdar.github.io/website/blog/2019/04/28/development-methodology/readme.md

 - Product backlog item: Maps to a parent feature.
 - Bug

 The team maintains a backlog with any team member being able to create backlog items.
-The person creating the backlog item needs to enter a description, an acceptance criteria and assign in to the right area path.
+The person creating the backlog item needs to enter a description, an acceptance criteria and assign it to the right area path.
 Additionally s/he needs to notify me, the Engineering Manager, that this new backlog item has been created.
-I then verify that the work defined is appropriate and made any edits if needed.
+I then verify that the work defined is appropriate and make any edits if needed.
+I will also make sure that the backlog item has a parent feature, if it is not a bug.

 ## Work Item States